On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

 \begin{theorem}[Necessity of the Recovery Oracle] Even under synchrony, there is no permissionless protocol\todo{needs to be defined in Section 2 or 3} that allows late joiners, always satisfies consistency, and for some $\rho>0$ and $\tau\geq0$ satisfies liveness after time $T+\tau$ if from time $T$ onwards at least $1-\rho$ of the nodes are honest. \end{theorem}

 The intuition for the proof is that under any permissionless protocol, the attacker can create a parallel copy of the ledger.
 We show that an attacker can simulate the execution to the point of recovery and bring a late-joining node to adopt a parallel copy that creates a consistency violation.
+Conceptually, such an attack is similar to a phishing attack which misdirects users to a malicious copy of a website.
 The attacks on Bitcoin discussed in \cref{sec:Bitcoin_incentives} can be seen as instances of this general attack.

 \begin{proof} For the sake of contradiction, suppose that such a protocol exists for some $\tau\geq0$ and $\rho>0$.
 We show that an attacker can violate consistency for some late joiners.

 By liveness, there is an execution in which all nodes are honest and some honest node $i$ finalizes a ledger $\ledger$ at some time $t$.
 We can extend this execution by having the attacker create a conflicting ledger $\ledger'$ and send it to all nodes at time $t+1$.
 To do so, the attacker runs a parallel copy of the protocol by running $\lceil 1/\rho \rceil$ corrupt nodes for each honest node, where each corrupt node runs the protocol except for not communicating with honest nodes and ignoring messages from honest nodes.
 This allows the attacker to create a conflicting ledger $\ledger'$ that is finalized by the corrupt nodes.